 Actor and comedian Bill Murray was born William J. Murray on September 21, 1950, in Wilmette, Illinois.
 The fifth of nine children, Murray was a self-proclaimed troublemaker, whether it was getting kicked out of Little League or being arrested at age 20 for attempting to smuggle close to nine pounds of marijuana through Chicago's O'Hare Airport.
 In an attempt to find direction in his life, he joined his older brother, Brian Doyle-Murray, in the cast of Chicago's Second City improvisational comedy troupe.

 It was on the set of Saturday Night Live that Murray created the sleazy, insincere comedic character that became his calling card for many films to come.
-He also earned an Emmy for Outstanding Writing for his work on the show.
-His first major film role was in the 1979 box office hit Meatballs.
-This was followed by the biography flop Where the Buffalo Roam, where Murray starred as gonzo journalist Hunter S. Thompson.
+He also earned an Emmy award for Outstanding Writing for his work on the show.
+It didn't take long for Murray to move from the small screen to the big screen, and his first major film role was in the 1979 box office hit Meatballs.
+This was followed by the biographical flop Where the Buffalo Roam (1980), in which Murray starred as gonzo journalist Hunter S. Thompson.

 Murray's next move caught loyal fans off guard.
-He starred in and co-wrote an adaptation of the W. Somerset Maugham novel The Razor's Edge in 1984, which had been a lifelong dream.
+He starred in and co-wrote an adaptation of the Somerset Maugham novel The Razor's Edge in 1984, which had been a lifelong dream.
 The hairpin turn from farce to literary drama proved too sharp, and the film was a failure.
-Murray spent the next several years away from Hollywood, making only a cameo appearance in the 1986 musical comedy Little Shop of Horrors.
+Murray spent the next several years away from Hollywood, only making a cameo appearance in the 1986 musical comedy Little Shop of Horrors.